 If you drop off your request, sign the log book in the office lobby.
 If you have a camera phone, take a picture of your signature in the log book for your records.
 You could also ask the person who takes the request to stamp your copy as proof of when you dropped it off.

-If you have questions about retroactive benefits, your local legal services may be able to help you.
-Use Find a Lawyer to find legal services near you.
+If you have questions about retroactive benefits, your local legal services office may be able to help you.
+Use the Guide to Legal Help to find a legal services office near you.